Benefits For Pensioners Over 70 | Boost Your Retirement Income

 When you reach the State Pension age and beyond, there are a range of benefits available to you.
 These are aimed at older adults (such as State Pension benefits and travel discounts), while there are also benefits for disabled people and their carers.

-Knowing which benefits you are and aren’t eligible for will greatly boost your income in later life!
+Our 2024 Care Seeker Survey found that 20% of people are unaware of any benefits available to them, so it's important to know exactly what you're entitled to, as this will greatly boost your income in later life!
 Here, we’ve gone over each of these benefits for pensioners, including what it is, what you’ll receive, whether you’re eligible and how to claim.

 Where would you like to live?